mhenke/omaha-playground-collective/README.md

 #### DATABASE_URL

-To use the supabase database in the app, you'll need to add the [connection string](https://flaviocopes.com/postgresql-supabase-setup/) to your .env file.
+To use the Supabase database in the app, you'll need to add the [connection string](https://flaviocopes.com/postgresql-supabase-setup/) to your .env file.
 Here is an example of what that looks like:

 ```bash
 # .env file